nvsraviteja/SSH/SSH.md

 in this type user will generate a pair of keys (private & public) public key will be with server and it can be shared with anyone it has no restricton where as private key it should be with the user and should not share it with anyone when user tries to connect with server then server will authenticate with keys and allow access to the user
 # How to generate keys
 In general the keys are generated with a command `ssh-keygen`.\
-this command will generate both public & private keys and this keys are stored in `~/.ssh` by default.\
+this command will generate both public & private keys.
+This keys are generated with RSA algorithm by default and this keys are stored in `~/.ssh` by default.\
 the key names are `id_rsa` (private key) & `id_rsa.pub` (public key)\ Once keys are generated the public key should be stored in the server\
 to store the public key in the server there are 2 ways